spooky-th-ghost/dagathia/README.md

 Ports will also have an allegiance, wether it be to the Navy or The Pirate Lords, wich effects the general attitude of the denziens of the port towards the PC's.
 Generally this will not have a drastic affect, PC's with a high bounty/reknowned as pirate hunters can still generally trade and interact with a port, with the exception of the faction capitals, if/when the PC's have a strong connection to one side the other sides capital will essentially be off limits, it IS possible to visit the port but the PC's will not be able to safely use the pier, as well as have a high chance of being recognized and captured/killed.

 # Nautical Encounters
-Roll d100 a number of times based on distance travelled, rolling above the current threat level causes a roll on the dynamic threat table
-* Encounter level is based on current events and the pressence along the route, the following table outlines some more common events that affect threat level
+On a journey across the seas of Dagathia it is not uncommon to encounter wildlife or other ships.During a voyage, the DM will roll d100 a number of times based on distance travelled, rolling above the current encounter threshhold (base 65) causes a roll on the nautical encounter table.
+The encounter threshhold is sometimes affected by current events, the following table outlines some common events that affect the encounter threshhold:

-Effect | Dynamic Threat | Description
+Effect | Dynamic Encounter | Description
 ------ | ----------- | --------------
 +5     |  ---        | A moderate storm has blown through the region, there are less people out on the water +10    |  ---        | A devestating storm has wrecked the area, NO ONE is on the water